apache/calcite/TUTORIAL.md

 several important concepts:
 * user-defined schema using SchemaFactory and Schema interfaces;
 * declaring schemas in a model JSON file;
+* declaring views in a model JSON file;
 * user-defined table using the Table interface;
 * determining the record type of a table;
 * a simple implementation of Table that enumerates all rows directly;
 * advanced implementation of Table that translates to relational operators using planner rules.

+## First queries

 Without further ado, let's get started.

+If you haven't already installed, follow the instructions in the <a href="README.md">README</a>.
-Assuming you have already installed (using <code>git clone</code> and <code>mvn install</code>, as described above), we'll connect to Optiq using the
+It's just two commands: <code>git clone</code> followed <code>mvn install</code>.

+Now let's connect to Optiq using
+<a href="https://github.com/julianhyde/sqlline">sqlline</a>, a SQL shell
-<code>sqlline</code> utility, which is included in the optiq-csv github project.
+that is included in the optiq-csv github project.

 ```bash
 $ ./sqlline